 Crock Pot Pork Tenderloin is seared with a spice rub then simmered long and slow in a garlicky, balsamic glaze sweetened with a bit of molasses.
-It’s one of the juiciest, most flavorful way to cook this cut.
-Ideal for those lazy days when you want a hearty dinner without a lot of work!
+It’s one of the juiciest, most flavorful ways to cook this cut.
+An easy recipe to make and ideal for those lazy days when you want a hearty dinner without a lot of work!

+I love making easy and delicious pork recipes for the whole family to enjoy.
 Just because you’re busy doesn’t mean you can’t enjoy a homecooked meal.
-Try my Slow Cooker Sloppy Joes, Slow Cooker Swiss Steak, and the Ultimate Slow Cooker Beef Stew.
+My other favorites are Slow Cooker Pineapple Pork Loin, Crockpot Balsamic Pork Loin, and Brown Sugar Garlic Pork.
 They taste impressive, but no one will guess how easy they are to make!

 Crock Pot Pork Tenderloin is a dish I’ll never get tired of.
 For one, it’s easy.
 The only extra step is searing the meat.
 It’s worth it!
 Trust me, you want that delicious spice rub getting into every inch of this cut.

 Next, it tastes phenomenal.
 You have that spice rub that creates an amazing crust that seals in all the flavors.
 Then you’ve got that balsamic glaze infused with garlic, herbs, molasses, herbs, and a splash of soy sauce.

 The slow cooking infuses the entire cut with all that balsamic goodness.
 The result is ultra-tender meat with a savory-sweet sauce you’ll want to lick off the spoon!
 Give it a try and you will be amazed how easy and delicious this recipe is.
 The whole family will love it, and leftovers taste even better the following day!